 After lurking on this forum for a year, I pulled the trigger and purchased my new to me FJ Cruiser on July 18, 2015.
-I have to admit I bought it because it looks cool and I had no offroading experience prior to purchasing this truck.
+I have to admit I bought it because it looks unique and quirky and I had no offroading experience prior to purchasing this truck.
 But after taking it on some dirt roads I realized it was more capable than my skills were.
 I then took a beginners offroad class by Badlands Offroad Adventures (Badlands Off-Road Adventures

 ) with Tom Severin and off we went...

 Thank you to all those who contributed to this forum.
 With the knowledge on this forum, google and youtube, I was able to complete all of my mods thus far in my own garage.
 I was also able to do some trail riding with local areas with much more experience from who I learned from.

 This was the day I bought it: